 2.6.2.
-Transportation & Roads
+Transportation & Roads Vision

-In addition to the goals, strategies and objectives for roads and transportation in Section IV, the following framework should be considered in all future road projects and maintenance routines for the plan area.
+In addition to the goals, strategies and objectives for roads and transportation in the Implementation Element, the following framework should be considered in all future road projects and maintenance routines for the Planning Area.
 SLDC design standards for roads should be reviewed as part of the drafting and adoption of the Community District.
-Road design standards should be communicated in a clear graphic representation of desired road profiles for each area type.
-Implementation of design standards for roads should be accomplished through amendments to the SLDC Section 9.9 La Cienega and La Cieneguilla Community District Overlay.
+Road design standards should be communicated in a clear graphic representation of desired road profiles for each area type (traditional community, rural developed, and rural open lands).
+Implementation of design standards for roads should be accomplished through amendments to the SLDC Section 9.8 La Cienega and La Cieneguilla Community District Overlay.

-The County Roads and Planning divisions should work with community to determine/refine area type and identify unique contextual elements that will influence the design beyond those generalized below.
-These might include the church, community center, natural features such as large "heritage" trees, creeks, springs & arroyos, historic features such as archeological sites, acequias, bridges, and miscellaneous structures.
+The County Roads and Planning Divisions should work with the community to determine/refine area type and identify unique contextual elements that will influence the design beyond those generalized below.
+Unique contextual elements includes the church, community center, natural features such as large "heritage" trees, creeks, springs & arroyos, historic features such as archeological sites, acequias, bridges, and miscellaneous structures.
+Furthermore, all roads planning should account for drainage from the roadways onto adjacent properties and take steps control drainage from roadways where needed.